Pink-Hat-Hacker/omnibin/README.md

 ### Future
 - If incorrect, allow the user to input the actual classification
+- If incorrect, simulate the motor movement based on user input
+- Deploy on Vercel, convert from Express to serverless function
 - Create a loop to train the model from data stored in MongoDB
 - Run on raspberry pi with real servo motors that move the waste into specified bins